Oli Ahmad

-Colonel Oli Ahmad (born 13 March 1939) is a Bangladeshi politician.
-He is a former minister and a member of Jatiya Sangsad.
-He is a former Bangladesh Army officer.
-He is a former Bangladesh Nationalist Party politician and currently president of the Liberal Democratic Party of Bangladesh.
+Oli Ahmad BB (born 30 September 1941) is a Bangladeshi politician who is the current president of the Liberal Democratic Party.
+He is a former Bangladesh Nationalist Party politician and member of parliament who held several ministral positions.
+He is also a veteran freedom fighter who fought in the Bangladesh Liberation War.

 Military career

 Pakistan Army

-He was commissioned in Pakistan Army in 1967.He was posted to 4th East Bengal Regiment in 1967.On 24 September 1970 he was posted to 8th East Bengal Regiment.
+He was commissioned in the Pakistani Army in 1967.
+He was posted to the 4th East Bengal Regiment in 1967.
+On 24 September 1970, he was posted to the 8th East Bengal Regiment.

 Liberation War of Bangladesh

-Ahmad was the first Bengali Military officer to revolt against the Pakistani army on 25 March 1971 before the start of the Bangladesh Liberation War.
+Ahmad was one of the Bengali military officers to revolt against the Pakistani army on 25 March 1971, before the start of the Bangladesh Liberation War.

 He was the first officer to be awarded the Bir Bikrom for his bravery during that war.
 He fought under Major Ziaur Rahman in Sector No. 1.

 Bangladesh Army

-After the independence of Bangladesh, he was promoted to the rank of Major in October 1972.
+After the independence of Bangladesh, he was promoted to the rank of major in October 1972.
 Later, he served as the 2nd-in-Command of 19,9,10 and 6 East Bengal Regiment.
-In September 1975, he was promoted to the rank of Lieutenant Colonel and was appointed as the commanding officer of 24 East Bengal Regiment in Saidpur.
-In November 1975, he was posted to Army Headquarters as General Staff Officer-1 (Operations).Later, he served in the office of Army Chief,DCMLA,CMLA and the President of Bangladesh.
-In January 1980, he was promoted to the rank of Colonel.
-On 10 January 1980, he resigned from the Army.
+In September 1975, he was promoted to the rank of lieutenant colonel and was appointed as the commanding officer of the 24 East Bengal Regiment in Saidpur.
+In November 1975, he was posted to Army Headquarters as general staff officer-1 (operations).
+Later, he served in the offices of army chief, DCMLA, CMLA, and the president of Bangladesh.
+In January 1980, he was promoted to the rank of colonel.
+On 10 January 1980, he resigned from the army.

 Political career

 Ahmad is highly regarded as one of the key founding members of the Bangladesh Nationalist Party (BNP).
 On 26 October 2006, Ahmad and several other senior leaders of the BNP defected to form the Liberal Democratic Party.
-At present he is serving as the president of Liberal Democratic Party.
-While performing as Chief Coordinator for 20 Party Alliance, Ahmad launched a new movement called "Jatiya Mukti Mancha" on 27 June 2019.
+At present he is serving as the president of the Liberal Democratic Party.
+While chief coordinator for the 20 Party Alliance, Ahmad launched a new movement called "Jatiya Mukti Mancha" on 27 June 2019.